fiindhedev/PHP-uni-fee-system/README.md

-My project is a fee management system based on PHP.
+My project is a university fee management system based on PHP.